 $ sudo apt-get install curl

-ping command is used to check the connection with other host
+ping command in Linuxping command is used to check the connection with other host

 $ ping <host-name>

 $ ping -c 4 <host-name>